jiaming-jiang/jiaming-jiang.github.io/stuckoverflow.md

 We then check how the percentage of the misuse change with time.
 {% include timeline.html %}

-We now test this approach on different tags.
+<div style="text-align: justify"> We now test this approach on different tags.
 World cup is an internationally popular event.
 Let's check if we can find misuse examples.
-We sample videos with the above approach and here are some random videos that our approach labels as misuse:
+We sample videos with the above approach and here are some random videos that our approach labels as misuse: </div>

 {% include world_cup_examples.html %}

-Some short manual inspection shows that most of the titles are unrelated.
+<div style="text-align: justify"> Some short manual inspection shows that most of the titles are unrelated.
 But there are also titles we mislabel.
 Even though it did not come home, video with title **"IT'S COMING HOME !!!!!!
-(Runescape Song)"** tricked us.
+(Runescape Song)"** tricked us. </div>

 Limitations of this approach:
 - We may be falsely labeling the videos as relevant, even though they are misuse.
 If you are talking about Mc Donald's, feel free to use the tag *"trump"*.